 Attend an upcoming information session to learn about the expectations and application process for Swearer Center programs and fellowships.

-On Thursday February 2nd from 4:00-6:00 at Sayles Hall, attend the Community Engagement Fair where dozens of local community organizations and student groups will be on hand to tell you about their work, answer your questions, and let you know how you can get involved.
+Attend the Community Engagement Fair this Fall, where dozens of local community organizations and student groups will be on hand to tell you about their work, answer your questions and let you know how you can get involved.